 The forgoing piece was authored by Ryan Suerth of Murtha Cullina, LLP, a national firm offering legal services to the business community, and first appeared in Community Banking Insights.
 Thank you, Ryan!

 National surety leader, Surety One, Inc. specializes in underwriting fidelity risks for ALL business classes.
 In addition to financial institution bonds we write fidelity bonds for TPAs, MGAs, title agencies, labor unions and other hazardous classes.
-For more information visit us at SuretyOne.com, call (800) 373-2804, or email us at Underwriting@SuretyOne.com.
+For more information visit us at SuretyOne.com, call (800) 373-2804, or email us at Underwriting@SuretyOne.com or browse our financial institution bond menu of the following classes:

 #financialinstitutionbond #financialinstitutionbonds #fidelitybond #fidelitybonds #SuretyOne